|

 field-of-view.
 Thus his body of work can unintentionally lead the viewer to a false notion that pristine, beautifully lit, scenes abound.

-Color: He strives for color images to be color-faithful to scene photographed to preserve the beautifully
+Color: He strives for color images to be color-faithful to the scene photographed to preserve the beautifully

 subtle colors found in nature.
 There has been a trend since the introduction of Velvia in the 1990's, and more recently in digital photography,

-toward highly-saturated and highly-warmed images--while this can lead to striking images at first glance, he believes this reduces the image's
+toward highly-saturated and warm-color-balanced nature images--while this can lead to striking images at first glance, he believes this reduces the image's

 long-term appeal, veils beautiful natural color hues and important subtle color separation, and undermines the viewer's trust of